How to Buy Gold: Buying Gold Bullion Coins and Bars

 - 3. What Style of Gold Bar Should You Choose?
 Besides the size of your gold bar, there are different styles as well.
 Minted gold bars are often packaged in sealed assay cards with details about the bar’s authenticity.
 They also serve to protect the bar itself.

-Now You’ve Made Your Decision, How to Go About Buying Physical Gold
+Now That You’ve Made Your Decision, How to Go About Buying Physical Gold

-- 1. The first thing you want to be sure of is that you are getting the real thing.
-Buying physical gold is different than buying contract gold.
+The first thing you want to be sure of is that you are getting the real thing.
+Buying physical gold is different than buying virtual gold.
 When you buy gold futures, a gold ETF or a gold share, you are in essence buying a gold proxy or derivative.
 When you buy physical gold, you are getting the real thing.

-- 4. Make sure you are buying from a reputable dealer.
+Make sure you are buying from a reputable dealer.
 Do your due diligence.
 Make sure the dealer you are buying from is a reputable one.
-There are websites with reviews letting you know how trustworthy a dealer may be, like the Better Business Bureau.
+There are websites with reviews letting you know how trustworthy a dealer may be, like the Business Consumer Alliance or the Better Business Bureau.